-We prepare our consolidated financial statements in accordance with generally accepted accounting principles in the United States.
+We prepare our consolidated financial statements in accordance with GAAP.
 The preparation of consolidated financial statements also requires us to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues, costs and expenses and related disclosures.
 We base our estimates on historical experience and on various other assumptions that we believe to be reasonable under the circumstances.
-Actual results could differ significantly from the estimates made by our management.
+Actual results could differ significantly from our estimates.
 To the extent that there are differences between our estimates and actual results, our future financial statement presentation, financial condition, results of operations and cash flows will be affected.